raspberrypi/documentation/usage/sonic-pi.md

 ## Getting started

-You'll find Sonic Pi on the Raspbian desktop and in the applications menu under **Education**.
+You'll find Sonic Pi on Raspbian in the applications menu under **Education**.
 Open it up and you'll see a window like this:

 ![](images/sonic-pi.png)